davidsonmizael/lisa-talks/README.md

 - Trains the model based on a single Intent file
 - Test the model with a list of inputs
+- MongoDB integration to load Intents for model training
+- Simple API to consume the model predictions

 #### TODO

-- Implement connection with a nonsql database to load the intents
 - Implement connection with a sql database for authentication
-- Create a service to predict responses by the user inputs using the pretrained model

 ## Utilization